toji/webgl-texture-utils/README.md

 Utilities for working with WebGL textures with an emphasis on loading compressed formats.

+*NOTE:* This code is pretty old by now, and I don't intend to do further development on it.
+You may want to try using [webgl-texture-util.js](https://github.com/toji/texture-tester/blob/master/js/webgl-texture-util.js) from my [texture-tester](http://toji.github.io/texture-tester/) project instead.

 Usage
 --------------------
 The quickest way to get up and running is to include [texture-util.js](https://raw.github.com/toji/webgl-texture-utils/master/build/texture-util.js) from the build folder, which will add a TextureUtil